This page explains:

 (b) unspecified author

 If no page number, use an article or section title.
-Online, the newspaper title is italicised followed by the publisher, not in italics.
+Online, the newspaper title is italicised.
+For an editorial or letter to the editor, include “Editorial” or “Letter” to identify the type of work.

 (a) Target funding is not being met (Leech 13).